 Registration is handled through organizations like Girl Scout councils, Cub Scout councils, schools, churches, community groups, and youth groups.
 Agencies may contact the Overnight Program office at 617-589-0350.
 Girl Scout troops and Cub Scout packs should contact their local council directly for dates and registration information.

 Each participant should bring an indoor sleeping bag, and air mattresses are recommended for adults.
 The Museum is big, so wear comfortable clothes and shoes.
 Plan to dress in layers for activities and sleeping so that you can regulate your own comfortable temperature.
 Participants may wish to bring money to shop at the Museum Store.

 Check-in is 5:00 – 6:30 pm.
 Scheduled activities begin as early as 6:45 pm and conclude at 11:00 am the following day.
 Groups are welcome to stay and explore the Exhibit Halls after the Overnight Program ends.

 Can I park overnight at the Museum of Science, and how much does it cost?

 Yes, Overnight Program participants may park on levels 2 – 5 of the Museum garage overnight.
-Participants pay a flat rate of $5 per car from 4:00 pm until noon; if you arrive before 4:00 pm or stay later than 12:00 pm the following day, regular parking rates will apply.
+Participants pay a flat rate of $5 per car.
+Bring your parking ticket in with you for validation.
+Credit/Debit card payment only at the kiosks on your way out.